Fall intake in the US 2026 - 2027: A complete guide for international students

 Frequently asked questions

-When should I apply for Fall intake in the US?
+When should you apply for the fall intake in the USA?

-Which month is Fall intake in the US?
+Which month does the fall intake start in the USA?